June 7: Application Launches

 Markets & Competition: clearly identified customer, size of customer base, scalability in both geography and reach, in-depth competitive analysis.

 Management Team: relative domain and industry experience, business track record, education, etc.

-Implementation: clearly defined vision and objectives, roadmap for implementation, and perceived strategic advantage.
+Implementation & Financials: clearly defined vision and objectives, roadmap for implementation, and perceived strategic advantage.
+Business will be viable.